-An algorithm to identify the set of failed nodes $Z_t$ is outlined in the discussion on the failure algorithm in the appendix.
-Each iteration of the algorithm solves for $Z_t$ , the subset of nodes which fail as a direct result of the preceding t-1 group's failures.
-Contagion stops when no new individuals in the network fail or $Z_T = Z{T-1}$ .
+An algorithm to identify the set of failed nodes Z_t is outlined in Section A.1 of the Appendix.
+Each iteration of the algorithm solves for Z_t , the subset of nodes who fail as a direct result of the preceding t - 1 group's failures.
+Contagion stops when no new individuals in the network fail, or $Z_T = Z{T-1}$.

-The level of network instability is defined as the share of individuals in the network who have failed financially $S = \frac{|Z_T|}{n}$ .
-One possible interpretation of a financial crisis is a sufficient share of the network's failing financially, although we are agnostic about a specific threshold.
-Network failure in the model is driven by drops in the value of initially real but then financial assets.
+The level of network instability is defined as the share of individuals in the network who have failed financially $S = \frac{|Z_T|}{n}$.
+One possible interpretation of a financial crisis is a sufficient share of the network failing financially, though we are agnostic about a specific threshold.
+Network failure in the model is driven by drops in the value of, initially real but then financial, assets.

 Congruent with empirical definitions of financial crisis that specify the magnitude asset values must drop, the share of nodes failing financially in the model S is equivalent to the percentage decline in financial asset values of the entire network.
-In other words, when 10% of nodes fail, then total network wealth declines by 10%.
+In other words, when 10 percent of nodes fail then total network wealth declines by 10 percent.

-Example networks
+2.6 Example networks

-Consider a simple network with n=3 nodes and increasing numbers of financial assets.
-The example will be illustrative of the network and matrix structures, not contagion effects.
-Throughout, we assume $\mathbf{D}=\mathbf{I}3$ and $p_k=1\forall k$ .
-First, consider an unconnected network - no edges linking any nodes exist (Figure 4a).
-In a network with no financial claims, each individual keeps all future cash flows, and their net worth depends only on their human capital - which is homogeneous.
+Consider a simple network with n = 3 nodes and increasing numbers of financial assets.
+The example will be illustrative of the network and matrix structures, not contagion effects.20 Throughout, we assume $\mathbf{D} = \mathbf{I}3$ and $p_k = 1 \forall k$.

+First, consider an unconnected network-no edges linking any nodes exist (Figure 4a).
+In a network with no financial claims, each individual keeps all future cash flows and their net worth depends only on their human capital-which is homogeneous.
 When a shock occurs, only the wealth of the individual experiencing the shock declines, but every other node is isolated.
 No contagion can occur.